Appeals Court Skeptical Of Democrats' Lawsuit Over Trump's Overseas Business Deals

 "What that says to me is that individual members of a legislature cannot sue to represent the interests of the legislature as a whole," Tatel said.
 "You're not here representing Congress, so you can't protect the institutional interests of Congress."

 But Elizabeth Wydra, a lawyer for the Democrats, insisted that lawmakers can sue individually over Trump not receiving the blessing of Congress in his foreign business practices.
-She said the obscure anti-corruption provision of the Constitution was written to prevent presidents from having foreign governments patronizing an official's business in order to establish good standing with an American president.
+She said the obscure anti-corruption provision of the Constitution was written to prevent presidents from having foreign governments patronizing an official's business to establish good standing with an American president.
+Congress, she said, is legally required to sign off on such business arrangements.

 "At the time of the founding, this was incredibly important.
 The person who wants to accept foreign rewards lay them before Congress, ensure that there is accountability and transparency and thus remove in many ways the potential for foreign corruption," Wydra said.
-"Here was have the very unique situation of the president accepting foreign emoluments."
+"Here we have the very unique situation of the president accepting foreign emoluments."

+Justice Department attorney Hashim Mooppan said Democrats' suing over the president not receiving lawmakers' consent is "misguided."

+Mooppan said if Congress wants to force Trump to come before them about his business affairs abroad, they could pass a new law.

-While the judges seemed incredulous that the Democrats' case had the right to move forward, Tatel said he was troubled by the Justice Department's position that Congress would have to pass a new law in order to sanction the president for not receiving lawmakers' approval of private business perks.
+While the judges seemed incredulous that the Democrats' case had the right to move forward, Tatel said he was troubled by the Justice Department's position that Congress would have to pass a new law to sanction the president for not receiving lawmakers' approval of private business perks.

 "Congress has no remedy, correct?
 Other than, I suppose, impeachment, right?" said Tatel.

-Justice Department attorney Hashim Mooppan would not take a position on whether impeachment is the right response if lawmakers think the clause was being violated.
-Instead, Mooppan said Congress could pass a new law.
+Mooppan did not take a stance on whether impeachment is the right response if lawmakers think the clause was being violated.

 After the hearing, Sen. Richard Blumenthal, D-Conn., who is the lead plaintiff in the lawsuit, said he believes Trump's alleged business conflicts of interest is grounds for impeachment.
-But he would not comment on indications from House Democrats that such allegations will not be included in articles of impeachment expected to be filed some time this month.
+But he would not comment on indications from House Democrats that such allegations will not be included in articles of impeachment expected to be filed sometime this month.

 Despite the questions about legal standing, Blumenthal said he is hopeful the appeals court will issue a ruling making it clear that Trump is violating the Constitution.